Orlando to Tucson train

 Which train should you take from Orlando to Tucson?

-Amtrak is the one and only train line which connects Orlando, Florida to Tucson, Arizona.
+Amtrak is the one and only train line which connects Orlando to Tucson.
 Furthermore, there is only one train per day, so you will have to plan your travel around this limited availability.
 On the other hand, you won't have to spend a ton of time comparing a bunch of possible options.

 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|